By: Vanessa M.

 Why your business needs to be on Google.

-Let’s examine these 3 scenarios.
+To do this, let's examine 3 scenarios.

 Scenario 1